Representation Decomposition for Image Manipulation and Beyond: Introduction

 \section{Introduction}

-Recent developments of Generative Adversarial Network (GAN) \cite{goodfellow2014generative} models result in promising progresses and achievements in image generation, which is realized by sampling latent codes from predetermined distributions, so that the recovered output images would be sufficiently realistic.
+Recent developments of Generative Adversarial Network (GAN)~\cite{goodfellow2014generative} models result in promising progresses and achievements in image generation.
 In order to produce image outputs with desirable attributes (e.g., gender, expression, etc.), feature disentanglement aims at decomposing the above latent representation into distinct parts, each corresponding to particular properties.
-For example, infoGAN \cite{chen2016infogan} and AC-GAN \cite{odena2017icml} are well-known GAN-based models for determining attribute of interests in the latent representation, learned in unsupervised and supervised ways, respectively.
+Representation disentanglement~\cite{chen2016infogan, odena2017icml, higgins2017iclr, kingma2014nips, kulkarni2015nips, kulkarni2015deep, liu2018cdrd, sohn2015nips, zheng2019disentangling, press2020emerging, liu2018ufdn} aims at learning an interpretable representation from image variants, which can be realized in unsupervised or supervised settings.
+For example, with supervision of labeled data, AC-GAN~\cite{odena2017icml} factorizes representations into disjoint parts describing visual content and attribute information, respectively (e.g., image~\cite{isola2017pix2pix}, text~\cite{reed2016GAT,zhang2017stackgan}) during training.
+On the other hand, if training data are unlabeled, infoGAN~\cite{chen2016infogan} performs representations disentanglement by maximizing the mutual information between latent variables and data variation.

-Despite promising performances, these works are not able to be directly applied on existing/trained generative models, since they need additional dimension for describing attributes, and the attributes should be pre-determined.
-Thus, their disentanglement mechanisms must be trained together with generative models, and are not able to take advantage from existing well-trained generative models directly.
-With the scale of generative models growing, training of such models become more time- and resource-consuming.
-Moreover, the need of deciding attributes before training process makes their feature disentanglement less flexible, because generative models have to be trained from scratch again once the attributes are changed.
-Additionally, these works are not designed to handle image inputs, and thus cannot be easily applied to disentangle specific attributes from input images.
+Despite promising performances, these works are not able to be directly applied on \textit{existing/pre-trained} generative models.
+In other words, their disentanglement mechanisms must be determined and trained in advance.
+More specifically, their need of deciding image attributes to be disentangled beforehand makes their feature disentanglement less flexible.
+If the attributes of interest are changed, the above generative models need to be trained from scratch again.
+Moreover, with the scale of generative models growing, training of state-of-the-art generative models become very time and resource-consuming.

-Image-to-image translation can be viewed the task of manipulating attributes of image styles~\cite{lee2018drit,liu2017unsupervised}.
-Typically, pairwise network modules are trained for converting images across domains, and thus only a pair of image attributes can be manipulated.
-Recently, a number of models \cite{liu2018ufdn,choi2018stargan} are developed to handle multiple image attributes in a unified framework.
-However, these works are still not applicable for existing GANs, since they need additional dimensions for describing pre-determined attributes.
-On the other hand, variational autoencoder (VAE) based models like \cite{larsen2015autoencoding,bao2017cvae} have been applied for describe images with specific attributes.
-For example, it has been shown that attribute vectors representing blond hair can be derived by comparing face images with/without blond hair, and thus the resulting vector can be applied for image manipulation.